 At any time after the King's Speech and before the next Parliamentary session, draft legisltion will be prepared and published on the Government's bills page.
 The draft legislation will contain the detail and is often accompanied by other useful documents.
 It will only be at this point that the detail is given.

-Once the draft bill has been published, it will commence the legislative process.
+Once a draft bill has been published, it will commence the legislative process.
 This process has many stages and can often take months to complete.
 During this stage, the bill itself can be amended, added to, or deleted in parts.
 Some bills never make it to legislation.
 The final bill can often look very different to the first version of the bill.
 The policy itself can also substantially change during this process.

 At the end of the legislative journey, the bill will be given "Royal Assent".
 This means that the bill has been approved, is final and will become law.
 The final version of the bill will often be released just after Royal Assent has been given.